facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 ### Snapshot IDs

 Each committed state or mutated Snapshot has a unique opaque version ID that can be obtained via `getID()`.
-This can be used from the hooks above to obtain snapshots to determine if we have gone back to a previous snapshot via `useGotoRecoilSnapshot()`.
+This to detect that we have gone back to a previous snapshot via `useGotoRecoilSnapshot()`.

 ### Example